By Steve Smethurst

 Figures from the ONS 3 suggest the number of 18- to 30-year-olds living with their parents has increased by 6% over the past 10 years.

 The ONS also found that since 1997, the typical age at which someone left home has increased from 21 to 23.
 And the average age someone bought their first home was 26, now it’s 34.

 It would seem the bank of mum and dad is staying open for business later and later.

-If anyone exemplifies this situation, it’s technology consultant Colin Messenger and his wife, Marianne.
-Now in their 60s, they have two children over 30 and a granddaughter aged one.
+Technology consultant Colin Messenger and his wife Marianne, now in their 60s, have two children over 30 and a one-year-old granddaughter.
 Colin explains that funding his children is a lifelong commitment.

 “Both our children had student loans – but luckily it was cheaper then, as it came before the £9,000 tuition costs you see today.
 We helped with some of the accommodation costs and tuition fees.
 I’d estimate we were paying around £1k a term to help them out,” he says.
 “But they still came out of it with around £20k of debt.”

 Since then, their son has been a semi-regular rent-paying tenant at their four-bedroom family home in Middlesex.
 “We were lucky in that both our children got jobs pretty quickly,” says Colin, “So we didn’t have to cough up to help them live.
 But then Harry got a job in London, so it made sense for him to live at home.
 Then, later in his career, Harry relocated to Cheshire for six months, and after he came back to London, he lived with us for a second time.”